 If the victim is a minor and the rape occurred by way of violence, duress, menace, or fear of injury, the penalties are more severe.
 If the victim is younger than 14 years old, the offender can face nine, eleven, or thirteen years in prison.
 If the victim is older than 14 years old but still a minor, the offender may receive seven, nine, or eleven years in prison.

-San Diego Rape Attorneys – Dedicated to your Case!
+San Diego Rape Attorneys – Dedicated to Your Case

 The attorneys at Estey & Bomberger, LLP have won $500 million for our clients over the past five years.
 We have extensive knowledge and experience with sexual assault and rape cases in San Diego, and we understand the complexity of coming forward with sexual assault charges.
 Contact Estey & Bomberger for questions regarding a sexual assault case.
-Call us for a free, private consultation at our San Diego office about your case today!
+Contact us for a free, private consultation at our San Diego office about your case today!
 Dial (619) 295-0035.